 The exhibits in the Roman section of the museum are particularly impressive.
-Following the Battle of the Teutoburg Forest (in the year 9 CE), the Rhine marked the boundary of the Roman Empire, and Worms became the site of a Roman fort.
-Romanized Celts, mainly from Gaul, settled in Rhenish Hesse, and from around 80 CE, the little town called Borbetomagus developed as the most important place in the Citivas Vangionum.
+Following the Battle of the Teutoburg Forest (in the year 9 AD), the Rhine marked the boundary of the Roman Empire, and Worms became the site of a Roman fort.
+Romanized Celts, mainly from Gaul, settled in Rhenish Hesse, and from around 80 AD, the little town called Borbetomagus developed as the most important place in the Citivas Vangionum.
 There was a forum (under the present cathedral) and a temple, and a grid street plan was created.

-Finds from this time can be admired in the museum, for example consecration inscriptions, altars and tombstones, but also articles of everyday use.
+Finds from this time can be admired in the museum, for example, consecration inscriptions, altars, and tombstones, but also articles of everyday use.

 As well as tableware produced in pottery workshops and intended for local use, you can see examples of terra sigillata and face jugs from Worms (“Wormser Gesichtskrüge“).

-Archeological digs have also unearthed magnificent examples of glassware and a large number of other finds for the museum.
+Archaeological digs have also unearthed magnificent examples of glassware and a large number of other finds for the museum.

 The prosperity of the Roman period ended with the Migration Period.
 Only a few objects have been found from the period after 450 AD.
 Although there is evidence of Germanic immigrants in the late 3rd and early 4th century with neck rings and combs, early Christian gravestones with Latin text and Germanic names only attest to a new population from the middle of the 5th century.